 It’s a form of trading that works like a social network.
 Traders interact with each other, learn strategies, and copy each other’s trades.
 It’s a good way for beginners to learn from experienced traders by following the thought process that makes them buy or sell an asset.

-In addition, if you would like to learn more, on this site you can also find other interesting articles written by our finance experts, related to best stock trading platforms, best trading apps and so on.
+In addition, if you would like to learn more, on this site you can also find other interesting articles written by our finance experts, related to the best day-trading platforms, the top trading apps and more.

 How does social trading work?